By: Shayne Benowitz

 The Black Archives

 Founded in 1977 by Dr. Dorothy Jenkins, an archivist and historian, the mission of the Black Archives is to preserve the documentary and photographic history of black South Florida and Miami, as well as to enrich the present and protect the future through the revitalization of Overtown.
 Its extensive archives include manuscript, typescript, print, machine readable, electronic media, photographs, microform, artwork and film.
 For the professional or amateur researcher or historian, the archives are open to the public by appointment.
 There’s also an extensive inventory of searchable material available online through their website.

-The Black Archives is also leading the way in the final renovations of the historic Lyric Theatre, with the addition of a Welcome Center Complex, as well as the development of the Overtown Folklife Village.
-Today, a visit to Overtown would be centered around this village, running along NW 3rd Avenue and the surrounding areas.
-With the mural art of Purvis Young and crosswalks painted in colorful designs, Gibson Park offers a safe community green space and playground near the Frederick Douglas Elementary School and the Culmer/Overtown Public Library branch.
+The Black Archives purchased the Lyric Theater and led the way in its restoration and designation on the National Registry of Historic Places.
+It reopened in 2014 with the addition of a Welcome Center Complex and art gallery.
+The Black Archives also helped developed the Overtown Folklife Village, which runs along NW 3rd Avenue.
+Here, you’ll find Gibson Park, surrounded by the mural art of Purvis Young with crosswalks painted in colorful designs.
+It’s a safe community green space and playground near the Frederick Douglas Elementary School and the Culmer/Overtown Public Library branch.

-This revived neighborhood also plays host to a variety of events planned by the Black Archives, as well as other organizations, like the Overtown Music Project.
-Many of these events pay homage to the jazz, blues and orchestral history of the neighborhood while looking forward at the future of this important Miami community.
+The Black Archives host to a variety of events and concerts in Overtown throughout the year, many of them paying homage to the musical history of the neighborhood while also looking forward to the future of this significant Miami community.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #SoMiami.